-- The maximum compensation volume from Zaaihoek Dam is 16.7 million m3 (11.4 million m3/annum based on normal flow and an additional release of 5.1 million m3/annum). - The Zaaihoek to Grootdraai maximum transfer rate is 0.66 m3/s, transferred when Grootdraai Dam is below 75% in the first year (2019/2020) and thereafter when Grootdraai Dam is below 90%. - The demand at the Majuba Power Station varies annually depending on Eskom's projections and this ranges between 24 and 27 million m3/annum. - Volkrust town: 6.22 million m3/annum only released when required.
+- The maximum compensation volume from Zaaihoek Dam is 16.7 million m (11.4 million m/annum based on normal flow and an additional release of 5.1 million m/annum). - The Zaaihoek to Grootdraai maximum transfer rate is 0.66 m/s, transferred when Grootdraai Dam is below 75% in the first year (2019/2020) and thereafter when Grootdraai Dam is below 90%. - The demand at the Majuba Power Station varies annually depending on Eskom's projections and this ranges between 24 and 27 million m/annum. - Volkrust town: 6.22 million m/annum only released when required.